wbandabarragan/quantum-mechanics-1/README.md

 - Final Exam: 30%

 Both the midterm and final exams have two components, one is carried out in class, one is carried out at home.
+Please do your best in every assignment.

 ## Calendar: